lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

+## main()

-6. Next, we move into the main() function, where we have a few lines that help make it easier to reference plugins for the Inference Engine.
-The code pairs the input models with their corresponding devices using the command line arguments specifying model and device (this was also covered previously while explaining the path from command line to passing which device to use throught he Inference Engine API).
-Then we instantiate our FaceDetection object of type FaceDetectionClass.
+1. In the main() function, there are a map and vector that help make it easier to reference plugins for the Inference Engine.
+The map will store plugins created to be index by the device name of the plugin.
+The vector pairs the input models with their corresponding devices using the command line arguments specifying model and device (this was also covered previously while explaining the path from command line to passing which device to use through the Inference Engine API).
+Here also instantiates the FaceDetection object of type FaceDetectionClass.

 ```cpp
 std::map<std::string, InferencePlugin> pluginsForDevices;